kptdev/kpt/site/book/08-package-orchestration/03-registering-a-repository.md

   the `repo` scope for Porch to authenticate with the repository and allow it to create commits in the repository.

+A repository is a porch representation of either a git repo or an oci registry.
+Package revisions always belong to a single repository.
+A repository exists in a Kubernetes namespace and all package revisions in a repo also belong to the same namespace.

 Use the `kpt alpha repo register` command to register your repository with
 Porch: The command below uses the repository `deployments.git`.
 Your repository name may be different; please update the command with the